Developments in Islamabad: Rawalpindi Ring Road

+Rawalpindi Ring Road is a 38.3 km Ring Road on which construction started in 2024.
+It will start from Banth on N-5 and terminate on Thalian on M-2.
+It will have five interchanges.
+Heavy vehicles would be bound to use the Ring Road hence reducing traffic on the existing Peshawar Road.
+This is a greater extension of the under construction Sialkot-Rawalpindi Motorway of Pakistan.
+Funds were released in March 2023.

+Due to the announcement of a major redesign of the Thalian Interchange connecting to Rawalpindi Ring Road, the budget is now projected to climb back up to Rs 39 to 40 billion.

+Chief Minister of Punjab, Maryam Nawaz, has set a target of December 2025 for the project's completion.

+There is also a proposal to establish economic zones along both sides of the Ring Road, but that is still in pending approval.
+If approved, it may delay the final completion date of the project.

+As of May 2025, the project is 50% complete and the construction is in progress.

 11th Avenue

-11th Avenue had to be built because people coming to Islamabad via Margalla Avenue would have no where to go but enter residential sectors of D-12 and E-11.
-This is because land near Margalla Hills belongs to Pakistan Army and Margalla Avenue could not be extended upto Faisal Mosque.
+11th Avenue had to be built because people coming to Islamabad via Margalla Avenue would have nowhere to go but enter residential sectors of D-12 and E-11.
+This is because land near Margalla Hills belongs to Pakistan Army and Margalla Avenue could not be extended up to Faisal Mosque.
 Existing roads surrounding the sectors were of 2 lanes only.
-A 6-lane signal free Avenue starting from E-11 is being built with a major interchange at Kashmir road and IJP road.
+A six-lane signal free Avenue starting from E-11 is being built with a major interchange at Kashmir road and IJP road.
 Project would complete by late-2024.
+11th Avenue was renamed "Iran Avenue" in May 2024.

 10th Avenue

-Construction on 10th Avenue started in 2022 and would complete by 2024.
-It would connect IJP Road to sector E-10 and have a great interchange at the intersection of Kashmir Highway.
+Construction on 10th Avenue started in 2022 and would have been completed by 2024, but due to the slow pace of construction, the completion date has been shifted to the end of 2025.
+It would connect the IJP Road to Islamabad Sector E-10 and would have an interchange at the intersection of the Kashmir Highway.
 It would be 6-lane 8 km long avenue with 3-lane service roads on both sides.
-It would greatly improve Rawalpindi-Islamabad connectivity.
+This project would heavily improve the road connectivity between Rawalpindi and Islamabad, as well as reducing traffic congestion in the twin cities.
+Work on the 10th Avenue is 40% complete as of April 2025, if faced further delays, would take longer to reach its completion.